6 Reasons Why a Detective’s Job Isn’t As Glamorous as You Might Believe

 1. Bad guys and gals are rarely as attractive and well-groomed as those you see on TV.
 Instead, they often have poor hygiene and smell like really old gym socks.

-Some love to flirt with detectives, batting their long eyelashes (male and female) and blowing kisses through breath laced with last night’s vodka and onion dip.
+Some love to flirt with detectives, batting their eyelashes and blowing kisses through breath laced with last night’s vodka and onion dip.
 Many do really disgusting things when you’re not looking.
-Like the guy who, when left alone in the interview room, stuck his hands down the front of his pants, rummaging around down there for a few seconds.
+Like the guy who, when left alone in the interview room, inserted an index finger into a nostril and began working it around like an anteater uses its long, wiggly tongue to forage for termites.
+When finished with that ghastly task he stuck his hands down the front of his pants, rummaging around down there for a few seconds.
 Then, when the detective came back inside to continue the questioning, the little darling wanted to shake hands and be all “touchy-feely.”
 Thank goodness for video cameras.
-And you were wondering why cops don’t shake hands with suspects?
+And you wonder why cops don’t shake hands with suspects?
 Well, now you know.

 Roaches and Mice

-2. Detectives spend a great deal of their time inside the homes of witnesses and those of criminals and victims of various crimes.
-Many of those residences should have been condemned by the health department years ago.
-It’s not unusual, while questioning someone, to see roaches suddenly and almost magically appear on your clothing.
+2. Detectives spend a great deal of their time inside the homes of criminals and victims of various crimes.
+It’s not unusual, while questioning someone, to see insects suddenly and almost magically appear on your clothing.
 You then look around to see if you can locate the source of the unexpected attack of creepy-crawlers, and to your horror the walls, ceilings, countertops, and furniture seem to be undulating with a huge sea of brown, antenna-twitching roaches.

 Stray Body Parts